slouffka/crank/README.md

 * 02 Resources:     ResourceManager, Loading textures & fonts.
 * 03 World:         Scene management, SceneGraph, Entities, Sprites.
 * 04 Input:         Commands, Events, Realtime Input.
+* 05 States:        Game States, State Management etc.

 On the way:

-* 05 States:        StateManager, State switching etc.
 * 06 Menus:         Base Gui, MenuState, Options, Setting, Control bindings.
 * 07 Gameplay:      To be reviewed.
 * 08 Graphics:      To be reviewed.
 * 09 Audio:         To be reviewed.
 * 10 Network:       To be reviewed.
-* 11 Production     Make the finished & polished product.
+* 11 Production:    Make the finished & polished product.

 # The Game